 Mistakes happen.
 With Overdraft Protection, you can avoid the fees and embarrassment that comes with bounced checks and denied debit card transactions.

-Here are three ways you can avoid overdrawing your account:
+Here are four ways you can avoid overdrawing your account:

 1. Talk with us about how using one or more of the following Washington Trust Bank products can assist with Overdraft Protection: